 The Starkiller is also a hell of a lot more fortified than the Death Star.
 Even after Finn provides the Resistance with the location of the Base’s obligatory weak point, destroying it still proves to be an almost-impossible task.

 Sorry, but Snoke is just too ridiculous a name for a character who is supposed to a dark, menacing villain.
 Yes, I know, nearly all Star Wars character names are strange: Obi Wan Kenobi, Boba Fett, Mace Windu, Padme Amidala, etc. But most of the time George Lucas devised names that were odd but still cool.
 Snoke just sounds goofy.
-I mean, that’s the thing you get at a fast food place when the management is too cheap to supply both spoons and forks, right?
-No, wait, that’s a spork.
+I mean, that’s a character from a mid-1980s Saturday morning cartoon, right?
+No, wait, those were Snorks.
 Never mind.

 Maybe in this particular case Abrams should have asked Lucas for a favor.
 “Hey, George?
 Look, I know that you sold Star Wars to Disney, and that we then decided not to use any of your ideas for the new trilogy of movies.
 But could you help us out on one thing?
 We’re having a hell of a time coming up with a really cool, evil name for our Big Bad.
 Got any ideas?”